Superradiance-Mediated Photon Storage for Broadband Quantum Memory: Experimental Setup and measurements

 \subsection{Generation of probe and control fields}

-In our experiments, the probe and the control fields resonant with $\ket{F=1} \rightarrow \ket{F'=2}$ and $\ket{F=2} \rightarrow \ket{F'=2}$ transitions are derived from the MOT repump and cooling lasers respectively.~To generate the probe pulse at the desired frequency, the CW beam from the repump laser is both gated and frequency-downshifted by 80 MHz using an AOM, such that the gated pulse is -160 MHz away from the probe transition.
-This gated pulse ($\approx$ 200 ns) is subsequently passed through a double-pass AOM which imparts a frequency shift of +160 MHz, thereby producing a resonant probe pulse.~The resonant probe is then passed through an electro-optic intensity modulator (EOM) which shapes the gated pulse into an exponentially-rising temporal envelope with the desired rise time ($T_{\rm P}$).~The CW cooling-laser-beam is passed through an AOM that generates Gaussian write and read temporal control pulses ($T_{\rm C} =$ 20 ns), and imparts an additional frequency shift of -85 MHz making them resonant with the control transition.~The RF oscillators driving the (gated) probe and control AOMs are amplitude controlled using a two-channel arbitrary waveform generator (AWG), while the probe-intensity EOM is driven directly from a separate AWG.~The center frequency of probe pulse is set by adjusting the carrier frequency of the probe double-pass AOM, while the center frequency of control pulse is set by changing the beatnote offset between the repump and cooling lasers.
+In our experiments, the probe and the control fields resonant with $\ket{F=1} \rightarrow \ket{F'=2}$ and $\ket{F=2} \rightarrow \ket{F'=2}$ transitions are derived from the MOT repump and cooling lasers respectively.~To generate the probe pulse at the desired frequency, the CW beam from the repump laser is both gated and frequency-shifted by -80 MHz using an AOM, such that the gated pulse is -160 MHz away from the probe transition.
+This gated pulse (200 ns wide) is subsequently passed through a double-pass AOM which imparts a frequency shift of +160 MHz, thereby producing a resonant probe pulse.~This resonant probe is then passed through an electro-optic intensity modulator (EOM) which shapes the gated pulse into an exponentially-rising temporal envelope with the desired rise time ($T_{\rm P}$).~The CW cooling-laser-beam is passed through an AOM that generates Gaussian write and read temporal control pulses ($T_{\rm C} =$ 20 ns at FWHM), and imparts an additional frequency shift of -85 MHz making them resonant with the control transition.~The RF oscillators driving the gated-probe and control AOMs are amplitude controlled using one two-channel arbitrary waveform generator (AWG), while the probe-intensity EOM is driven directly from a separate AWG.~The center frequency of probe pulse is set by adjusting the carrier frequency of the probe-double-pass AOM, while that of control pulse is set by changing the beatnote offset frequency between the repump and cooling lasers.
 AWGs are also used to adjust the relative timing positions between the probe and control fields.

-After setting the amplitude (power), frequency, and timing of probe and control pulses, both beams are separately launched into the MOT chamber at an angular separation of $\theta \approx 5^{\circ}$ inside the MOT cell.~The probe is focused at the center of the atomic cloud with a $1/e^{2}$ Gaussian diameter of 70 $\mu$m while the control is collimated with 2.5 mm diameter.~The initially linear polarization of each field is adjusted using $\lambda/4$-waveplates to maximise the atom-light interaction strength.
+After setting the amplitude (power), frequency, and timing of probe and control pulses, both beams are launched separately into the MOT chamber with the control field oriented at an angle ($\theta$) of either 5$^{\circ}$ or 50$^{\circ}$ with respect to the probe-axis.~The probe is focused at the center of the atomic cloud with a $1/e^{2}$ Gaussian diameter of 70 $\mu$m, while the control is collimated at 2.5 mm diameter.~The initially linear polarization of each field is adjusted using $\lambda/4$-waveplates to maximise the atom-light interaction strength.